A complete guide to Freshdesk ticket fields

 Admins can set up and customize Freshdesk ticket fields from the "Admin > Workflows > Ticket Fields" page within Freshdesk.
 You can choose from various field types like dropdowns, text boxes, and checkboxes to collect specific information relevant to your business.

 Yes, AI can significantly automate this process.
-AI tools like eesel AI can read incoming tickets, understand their content, and automatically set the appropriate Freshdesk ticket fields for type, priority, group, and custom fields, based on your historical data.
+AI tools like eesel AI work alongside Freshdesk to read incoming tickets, understand their content, and automatically set the appropriate Freshdesk ticket fields for type, priority, group, and custom fields, based on your historical data.

 Structured fields like dropdowns and dependent fields are highly effective for ensuring consistent data.
 They standardize input by offering predefined options, preventing variations that can make reporting and analysis difficult.

-AI enhances Freshdesk ticket fields by making them intelligent and active.
-It moves beyond static labels by connecting to various knowledge sources and CRMs, allowing for automated triage, contextual answers, and even ticket resolution, which native fields alone cannot do.
+AI enhances Freshdesk ticket fields by making them more intelligent and active.
+It complements the existing labels by connecting to various knowledge sources and CRMs, allowing for automated triage, contextual answers, and even ticket resolution, which adds another layer of efficiency to the native fields.